auyer/rcpassos.me/posts/26-03-fix-sleep-resume-amddrm-patch/index.md

 What we got right:

 - We found a register missing from the definition in this new module.
 The `MICROSECOND_TIME_BASE_DIV` register address was set to the structs by a few macros in "hwseq", but not in "dccg".
 We added it.
-- The init function was overwriting a value in the register (and this was on the wrong offset).
+- The init function was overwriting a value in the register, and this was on the wrong offset.
+Even when correcting the offset (in the point above), the issue persisted.
 - The `dcn21_s0i3_golden_init_wa` function expected to find the `0x120464` value, but the init function was setting `0x120264`.
 We added a new `init` function specific to this driver (because we couldn't know if other cards were affected), and it set the value expected by the check.

-Turns out a developer had sent his changes in the middle of a larger patchset (still unmerged), and did not update our thread.
+Turns out a developer had sent his changes in the middle of a larger patchset (still unmerged) a couple of days before us, and did not update our thread.
 In his changes, he added a few other registers that were missing, and actually stopped setting the value in the init function.
-This value was set in the BIOS, and there was no need to set it again in the Kernel (the change we made to the init function was unnecessary).
+This value was set in the BIOS, and there was no need to set it again in Kernel code.
+This made our change to the init function unnecessary and incompatible.

-## Conclusion
+## Looking Ahead

 We learned a lot, and it was very fun to work with my colleague.
 But we didn't land a nice bugfix patch.
+We are still happy to have found a bug, identified its cause, and proposed a real fix.
+The bisection I made was helpful to them.
-At least we got a [response in our thread](https://lore.kernel.org/amd-gfx/ad3244e8-96a0-4d60-9047-cc20720c6dd2@amd.com/) with a Thank You :).
+At least we got a [response in our thread](https://lore.kernel.org/amd-gfx/ad3244e8-96a0-4d60-9047-cc20720c6dd2@amd.com/) with a Thank You :)

+I will keep hunting for bugs and opportunities to contribute.
+After this experience, I might even find the root cause faster.
 Wish us better luck next time!